 5 Hide the ADR panel.
+Hide the Video tracks, if showing.

 You never know when you might need to record some ADR for your own projects.
-As you have just seen, DaVinci Resolve 15 makes this process easy to set up and use at any time.
+As you have just seen, DaVinci Resolve 16 makes this process easy to set up and use at any time.
 ADR recording techniques also work great for recording Foley sound effects to match on-screen action.

-Recording the Built-in Oscillator
+Recording the Built-In System Generator

-Fairlight includes an oscillator that you can use to generate sounds such as white noise, beeps for ADR audible cues, or tones that you can transform into sound effects.
-In this last recording exercise, you will create a new timeline, patch the oscillator, and record two different sounds that you can later use for sound design.
+Fairlight includes a System Generator that you can use to generate sounds such as white noise, beeps for ADR audible cues, or tones that you can transform into sound effects.
+In this last recording exercise, you will create a new timeline, patch the System Generator, and record two different sounds that you can later use for sound design.